murx-/devi_binja/README.md

 # devi_binja
 Binary Ninja Plugin for devi.
 For a detailed description how devi works see its [repository](https://github.com/murx-/devi/).
 This plugin uses the newly introduced possibility to add cross-references in binary ninja to devirtualize virtual calls.

+Devi consits of two components, one for dynamic analysis (DBI) and one for static analysis (disassembler).
+This repository is only the static analysis part for binary ninja.
+See https://github.com/murx-/devi/ for the details of the dynamic part.

 ## Minimal Example

 ### Disassembly